davidcim/wirinj/README.md

 fn()
 ```

-### Custom dependency builders
+### When to specify the class

-`Instance`, `Singleton` and `Factory` accept an optional class argument to indicate the class of the object to be created.
+`Instance`, `Singleton` and `Factory` accept an optional class argument to indicate the class of the object being created.
 There are two use cases where you need to pass the class:
 - The _key_ is a `string` and therefore the dependency class is undefined.
 - The attribute or argument being injected is annotated with a _base class_ but you want to provide a specific _subclass_ of it.